Kyle-James-Vanburen/vehicle_analysis_project/README.md

 **Conclusion 4:**
 There is a significant difference in electricity consumption related to different terrains.
 The null hypothesis, assuming no difference, is rejected.

+## Call to Action ##
+• For increased MPG: Choose Volkswagen (diesel fuel).

+• For savings with 2-drive vehicles: Opt for Geo.

+• For low CO2 consumption: Consider Pontiac (regular fuel).

+• For savings with Tesla: Select Model S (60kw-hr).

 ## CONTACT: ##
 If you have any questions or need further assistance, please feel free to contact the project maintainer at vanburen.kyle@yahoo.com.